 To be eligible to deliver a Planning Services engagement, the consultant must have completed one or more of the technical assessments or exams required for the engagement's qualifying competency.
 (To learn more about the assessments or exams required, view eligibility requirements for Planning Services engagements.)

 After your company has completed the engagement and provided the final, completed deliverable(s) to the customer, you need to fill out and submit the online completion report.

 Before you can invoice Microsoft for the delivered engagement, you must first redeem your voucher.
-See step 7 of the workflow for detailed guidance.
+For detailed steps, see step 7 of the workflow.

 Request payment from Microsoft (existing partners)

 After redeeming Planning Services vouchers, you must invoice Microsoft for payment.
 Payments are handled through the Software Assurance Voucher Benefit (SAVB) Online Payment Tool.

 To submit an invoice to Microsoft through SAVB, follow the instructions in step 8 of the workflow.